About Lembeh Straits

 You must have read in diving literature that Lembeh Straits is a muck diving haven.
 If you haven't been muck diving before, you might get the impression that it involves swimming in really dirty muddy water with lots of rubbish and mutated sea creatures living underneath tin cans and potato chip packets, and a sandy taste in your regulator.

 But in truth, muck diving in Lembeh means acceptable visibility even in low season, pretty clean water, a HUGE variety of marine life, and from a girl's perspective - many pretty things.
-Coral life is not as abundant as say Maldives, but some dive sites boast pretty coral reefs.
+And it's not all black sand and muck diving (which is mainly on the Bitung side, kind of between Jahir and Aw Shucks).
+On the Lembeh island side, northwards from Pantai Perigi, the coral reefs are quite healthy.

 May-Nov are the high season months for diving, but because the Lembeh Straits are sheltered from the monsoon rains, it's diveable all year round.
 We once went in mid-January, which is supposed to be rainy season, but we got more sunshine (and a sunburn) than rain.
 Low season also means strong breezes which meant our wetsuits and swimsuits dried in record time in between dives.
 There were a few passing showers, but these were mostly in the form of light rain, over in minutes because the strong wind blew all the clouds away.
 One night there was heavy rain but not a thunderstorm.
 Average water temperature was about 27 degrees centigrade.